amplication/docs/docs/how-to/add-custom-code.md

   }
 ```

-The above code gets a user ID from the request, checks for the user permissions, and calls the userService to reset the password.
+The above code gets a user ID from the request, checks for the user permissions, and calls the `UserService` to reset the password.

 #### line-by-line instructions